MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/operationsCommon/Entities/Finance/FinancialDimensions/DimensionHierarchyBaseEntity.md

 ---
-title: DimensionHierarchyBaseEntity - Common Data Model | Microsoft Docs
+title: DimensionHierarchyBaseEntity in FinancialDimensions - Common Data Model | Microsoft Docs
 description: undefined
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# The DimensionHierarchyBaseEntity is the base entity for all entities based on the DimensionHierarchy table.
+# The DimensionHierarchyBaseEntity is the base entity for all entities based on the DimensionHierarchy table.  in FinancialDimensions

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/operationsCommon/Entities/Finance/FinancialDimensions/DimensionHierarchyBaseEntity.cdm.json" target="_blank">GitHub</a>.